Alexandre Banza: Minister in the Bokassa government

 Banza was appointed minister of finance and minister of state in the new government.
 The regime first secured diplomatic recognition from President François Tombalbaye of neighboring Chad, whom Bokassa met in Bouca, Ouham.
 After Bokassa reciprocated by meeting Tombalbaye on 2 April 1966 along the southern border of Chad at Fort Archambault, the two decided to help one another if either was in danger of losing power.
 Soon after, other African countries began to diplomatically recognize the new government.
 At first, the French government was reluctant to support the Bokassa regime, so Banza went to Paris to meet with French officials to convince them that the coup was necessary to save the country from turmoil.
 Bokassa met with Prime Minister Georges Pompidou on 7 July 1966, but the French remained noncommittal in offering their support.

 After Bokassa threatened to withdraw from the franc monetary zone, French President Charles de Gaulle decided to make an official visit to the Central African Republic on 17 November 1966.
 To the new government, this visit meant that the French had accepted the new changes in the country.
+De Gaulle privately saw Banza as unreliable and believed him to have ties to the CIA.
+During meetings with Jacques Foccart in late 1967, de Gaulle expressed his wish that Bokassa should liquidate Banza instead of seeking reconciliation with him.